sahib/misc/thinkfastandslow/slides.typ

 = Summary

   #toolbox.side-by-side[
-  - Even if we know about bias, our brain will still experience them.
+  - Even if we know about biases, our brain will still experience them.
   - Now we can at least debug our past behavior. // and feel bad about it.
   - Make it a habit watching your mind.
   - Take time for important decisions.